bennycode/trading-signals/README.md

 ## Motivation

-Provide a TypeScript implementation for common technical indicators with arbitrary-precision decimal arithmetic.
+The "trading-signals" library provides a TypeScript implementation for common technical indicators with arbitrary-precision decimal arithmetic.
+This library puts more emphasis on the correctness of the calculation than on performance.

 ## Features